sonic-net/SONiC/doc/sfp-cmis/CMIS-custom-SI-settings.md

 4. Apply the application code to the configuration with Explicit Control (EC) = 0, and commit to the activate state.
 Reference Register: Upper Page 10h bytes 145 –152 (desired ApSel Code)

 5. Read and cache the default or active TX/RX SI settings.
+We need to cache the default values of the module.
+It's possible that we may not modify all the parameters.
+In such cases, we need to apply new SI values along with the default values that were already present.
+If we only apply the new values in Staged Control Set, the other values will be set to 0 in the Active Control Set.
 Reference Register: Upper Page 11h bytes 214 to 234

 6. Update the new values from the attribute list (3) to the cached SI list (5).